finnthedawg/ml_regressions/README.md

 iterations = 500000
 learn_rate = 0.0011
 ```
-A logistic linear model was selected because the predictions to be generated should be discreet.
+In this dataset, I applied a logistic linear model because the predictions to be generated should be discreet.
+The prediction is converted to probabilities through the sigmoid function.

 <p align="center">
   <img width="350"  src="./figures/logistic.png">
 </p>
-I used the above hyper-parameters and obtained the following cost curve and decision boundary
+With the above hyper-parameters I ran the gradient descent algorithm and obtained the following cost curve and decision boundary

 <p align="center">
   <img width="350"  src="./figures/firstcost_2.png">
   <img width="350"  src="./figures/firstresult_2.png">
 </p>

-However, as the data polynomial, I expanded the input feature-set to include 5 degrees.
-I also normalzied the input space to the standard deviation of the input.
+To improve on the previous prediction, I expanded the input feature-set to include polynomials up to 5 degrees.
+In addition, I also normalzied the input space by subtracting the mean and dividing by the standard deviation of the input.
 This, enabled us to have lower iterations and a higher training rate:

 ```
 iterations = 50000
 learn_rate = 0.1
 ```
-Todo: Fix the shifting of prediction.

 <p align="center">
   <img width="350"  src="./figures/firstcost_3.png">
   <img width="350"  src="./figures/firstresult_3.png">